One year ago, a beloved downtown Dayton restaurant was devastated by a fire.

 Recommended for you

-The soft opening dates will serve as fundraisers for Dayton Children’s Hospital’s Burn Program to help provide burn kits to families in-need that financially cannot afford to purchase the necessary medical supplies to treat injuries, the restaurant said.
+Chef Margot Blondet planned a series of soft reopening events in September that served as fund-raisers for Dayton Children’s Hospital’s Burn Program to help provide burn kits to families in-need that financially cannot afford to purchase the necessary medical supplies to treat injuries, the restaurant said.

-REGULAR SERVICE: Regular operating hours begin Oct.
-1. Salar will be open seven days a week, with the bar opening at 4 p.m. and the kitchen opening at 5 p.m. daily.
+REGULAR SERVICE: Regular operating hours resumed Oct.
+1. Salar is open seven days a week, with the bar opening at 4 p.m. and the kitchen opening at 5 p.m. daily.

 PREVIOUS COVERAGE ( Aug 09, 2018): Oregon District restaurant set to reopen after devastating fire